10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user Samuel GUIRAUDOU – CC BY 4.0

 The Asian vine snake (Ahaetulla prasina) is a common species of Thailand, Vietnam and Cambodia, where they’re found in rainforests and damp evergreen forests.
-They measure 100-150cm with a maximum of 197cm, and you’re most likely to find them staring at you from a branch so thin and flimsy that you have no idea which tree it originates from.
+They measure 100-150cm on average, and you’re most likely to find them staring at you from a branch so thin and flimsy that you have no idea which tree it originates from.

 The Asian vine snake can rest on the thinnest rainforest branches because they’re ultra-thin themselves.
 One of their favourite strategies is to fasten their prehensile tail, dangle down, and mimic a swaying vine in the breeze.
 Any house gecko that scampers past is doomed, unless they notice the yellow eyes carefully watching.